Black coral: Life cycle and reproduction

 Due to the slow life cycle and deep-water habitats of black coral, little is known about their life cycle and reproduction.
 As with other cnidarians, the life cycle of these corals involves both asexual and sexual reproduction.
 Asexual reproduction (also known as budding), is the first method of reproduction used by a black coral during their lifespan.
 Once a polyp is anchored, it builds a colony by creating a skeleton, growing new branches and making it thicker, similar to the growth of a tree.
 This method of growing creates "growth rings" which can be used to estimate the age of a colony.
 Asexual reproduction can also occur if a branch breaks off and a replacement is needed.
 Though light is not required for growth or development, mature colonies will grow towards light.
 Why they do so is unknown.

-Little is known about sexual reproduction in these corals.
-Sexual reproduction occurs after the coral colony is established.
-A colony will produce eggs and sperm, which meet in the water to create larvae that use currents to disperse and settle in new areas.
+Sexual reproduction in these corals remains largely unstudied.
+It occurs after the coral colony is established; a colony will produce eggs and sperm, which meet in the water to create larvae that use currents to disperse and settle in new areas.
 The larval stage of the coral, called a planula, will drift along until it finds a surface on which it can grow.
 Once it settles, it metamorphoses into its polyp form and creates skeletal material to attach itself to the seafloor.
 It will then begin to bud, which will create new polyps and eventually form a colony.
 In areas with ideal conditions, black coral colonies can grow to be extremely dense, creating beds.
 In some black corals that have been closely examined, colonies will grow roughly 6.4 cm every year.
 Sexual reproduction occurs after 10 to 12 years of growth; the colony will then reproduce annually for the rest of its life.
 The male to female polyp ratio is 1:1, with females producing anywhere from 1.2 million to 16.9 million oocytes.
 A large 1.8 m tall coral tree is somewhere between 30 and 40 years old.

 The estimated natural lifespan of a black coral colony in the epipelagic zone is 70 years.
 However, in March 2009 around 4,265 years old specimens of Leiopathes glaberrima were found at depths of nearly 300 to 3000 m, making them some of the oldest living organisms on earth.
 The researchers showed that the "individual colony longevities are on the order of thousands of years."
 Rarely, black corals will grow too large to support their own weight, and collapse.